Employment Law For Employers

-Over the past twenty-five years, employment law has become a complicated, legal field full of federal and state laws.
+Over the past thirty years, employment law has become a complicated, legal field full of federal and state laws.
 In South Carolina, employment law is a recognized specialty by the Supreme Court of South Carolina.
-In 2013, South Carolina had eleven thousand four hundred seventy-two (11,472) active, licensed attorneys.
-Of these, only sixty-seven (67) are recognized by the Supreme Court of South Carolina as a Certified Specialist in Employment & Labor Law, and only ten (10) are in the Charleston area.
+In 2023, South Carolina had 11,472 active, licensed attorneys.
+Of these, only 53 (0.4%) are recognized by the Supreme Court of South Carolina as a Certified Specialist in Employment & Labor Law, and only 6 are in the South Carolina Lowcountry.

 Nearly all private, state, and federal employees are covered by a number of EEO laws, including:

-- Title VII of the Civil Rights Act: Prohibits discrimination on the basis of sex, race, national origin, religion, age, disability, or pregnancy
+• Title VII of the Civil Rights Act, which prohibits discrimination on the basis of sex, race, national origin, religion, age, disability, or pregnancy.
+Employers with as few as 15 employees are subject to Title VII.

 There are two types of discrimination: "disparate treatment" and "disparate impact."
 Disparate treatment is straightforward discrimination.
 Simply put, it is treating a person differently because of a protected class, like sex or race.
 Disparate treatment claims constitute the overwhelming majority of Title VII cases.
 As the United States Supreme Court has explained, disparate treatment is the most easily understood type of discrimination.
 Employees can claim that their employer has treated them less favorably than others because of their sex, race, religion, national origin, age, pregnancy, or disability.
 A disparate treatment claim may be shown through direct or circumstantial evidence of discrimination.